Bin-Huang/prray/README.md

 iterator.next().value  // 3
 iterator.next().done  // true

-// Type compatibility in typescript function func(arr: number[]) {
+function func(arr: number[]) {
   return arr
 }
-func(new Prray(1,2,3))  // Type Prray is compatible with type Array
+func(new Prray(1,2,3))  // Type Prray is compatible with type Array in typescript
 ```

 There are [a lots of unit tests](https://github.com/Bin-Huang/prray/tree/master/test) for prray to compatible with normal array.